jeffknupp/blog/new_post_2.md

 algorithms (especially those involving state machines) in an elegant and easy-to-read way.
 And, after all, elegance and clarity are what we're after, right?

-[^1]: A refresher: a prime number is a positive integer greater than 1
-    that has no divisors other than 1 and itself.
-3 is prime because there are no numbers that evenly divide it other than 1 and 3 itself.*